kri5toffer/kri5toffer/README.md

 - 1x open-source contribution
 - 1x full stack web app

-interested in startups and finance | learning about ML and AI at unimelb
+learning about ML and AI at unimelb

 - 📫 How to reach me: chris.siang123@gmail.com